The Cartographer's Daughter · Chapter 6

 "Tomás Andrade."

-He knew her father's name.
+He knew the name.
 Not as a guess — as a fact retrieved from a prepared inventory.
-Marta held her expression steady.
-She was a cartographer's daughter; she knew how to read terrain.
-This man had information she had not anticipated.

 "My father died last month," she said.
 "I am settling his affairs."